 Ornamental Grasses That Deer Seldom Eat

-Ornamental grasses are popular landscape plants and surprisingly, deer ten to stay away from them.
+Ornamental grasses are popular landscape plants and surprisingly, deer tend to stay away from them.
 The brightly colored Japanese Blood Grass is a popular choice.
 If you enjoying making dried flower arrangements, you will want to plant Northern Sea Oats.
-My personal experience has been that the dried flowers of the Northern Sea oats are lovely, but if left on the plants, reseed aggressively throughout the garden.
+My personal experience has been that the dried flowers of the Northern Sea oats are lovely, but if left on the plants and allowed to go to seed, they will reseed aggressively throughout the garden.

 Shrubs That Deer Seldom Eat